DawnPaladin/handbook/react.md

 ## Methods

-Methods typically need access to `this`, which is provided by `bind`ing it in the constructor.
+Methods often need access to `this`, which can be provided by `bind`ing it in the constructor.

 ```jsx
 class Cat extends React.component {